What are the four Minnesota offense levels?

 A Continuance for Dismissal without a plea (sometimes a “Continuance Without a Plea”) is similar.
 Under the agreement, the court postpones the pending criminal charge with conditions.
 And at the end, if the defendant hasn’t violated any conditions, the court dismisses the charge.
 So, no conviction results.

 Available for every Minnesota offense level: Though functionally the same, we use the terms Pretrial Diversion for felony cases; and Continuance for Dismissal for non-felony and traffic cases.
 Lawyers sometimes use other terms to describe the same thing: the conditioned postponement of prosecution, without a guilty plea.

 Deferred prosecution is another common term some other states use.

-In the event a prosecutor believes a defendant violated a condition, she can resume prosecution, as if the diversion had never happened.
+If a prosecutor believes a defendant violated a condition, she can resume prosecution, as if the diversion had never happened.

 If there is a conviction, what is the level of conviction?

 In Minnesota, a conviction will have an offense level:

 What seems simple at first glance, turns out to require a little deeper understanding of the law.
 Why?
 In Minnesota, the the sentence imposed determines the level of a conviction, not the level of crime charged.